-

 (d) The Department shall submit an annual report to the Joint Legislative Oversight Committee on Agriculture and Natural and Economic Resources detailing the projects funded, federal dollars drawn from the HHPD Rehabilitation Grant Program for those projects, and locations, types, and justification of each project.

-SECTION 2I.1.(a) The General Assembly finds that the supplemental appropriations provided by Congress in the American Relief Act of 2025 (P.L.
+SECTION 3.2.(a) Federal Funds for Water and Sewer Projects. – The General Assembly finds that the supplemental appropriations provided by Congress in the American Relief Act of 2025 (P.L.
 118‑158) and allocated by the U.S. Environmental Protection Agency to the Clean Water State Revolving Fund and the Drinking Water State Revolving Fund for wastewater treatment works, drinking water facilities, and decentralized wastewater treatment systems in the State impacted by Hurricane Helene should be expeditiously used for repair and replacement of drinking water and wastewater infrastructure damaged by Hurricane Helene.

 Accordingly, the General Assembly appropriates in this act for the 2025‑2026 fiscal year the sum of six hundred eighty‑five million six hundred thirteen thousand dollars ($685,613,000) in federal disaster funding in this act, which is allocated in and for the following amounts and uses: